10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 The Rainier Super Quiet Portable Inverter Generator has 1,800 rated watts and 2,200 peak watts.
 It can run up to 13 hours and has a 1.3-gallon fuel capacity, so it’s quite powerful.
 The control panel includes a low-oil alarm, an overload alarm, and an output indicator.
 It also has an eco-mode.
 Multiple ports include two 120V household outlets, one 12V DC outlet, and one neutral floating grounding port.

 Despite being labeled as “super quiet,” we found this generator to be loud.
 If you tried to run it during a tailgating party, everyone would notice it humming noisily in the background.
-It also has a strong exhaust odor, which can be unpleasant to be around.
+It also has a strong exhaust odor, which can be unpleasant.
 It will shut off and reset at the slightest power surge, especially in eco-mode, which is frustrating.

 - 1,800 rated watts and 2200 peak watts